vishvAsa/vedAH/meta/articles/keith/4_THE_SPIRITS_OF_THE_DEAD/24_THE_DISPOSAL_OF_THE_DEAD.md

 • AGS. iv.
 2. 22.

 RV. x.
-18. 8; the practice was not in favour with the later feeling; Caland, Todtengebräuche, pp. 43–5.
+18. 8; the practice was not in favour with the later feeling; Caland, Todtengebrāuche, pp. 43–5.

 This must be the sense as taken by Oldenberg and Caland.
-A reference to the dead man is impossible, though taken so by Max Müller and Roth, and TA. vi.
+A reference to the dead man is impossible, though taken so by Max Mūller and Roth, and TA. vi.
 1. 3 clearly negates this sense.

 * AGS. iv.
 2. 18.

 • RV. x.
 18. 9. * AV. xviii.
 2. 59; KauŚ. lxxx.
 48 ff.; ibid.
 46, and AV. xviii.
 4. 56 also prescribe the taking of a piece of gold from his hand.
-Pieces of gold-failing it, melted butter-are placed on the seven open- ings in the head of the dead; Caland, Todtengebräuche, p.
+Pieces of gold-failing it, melted butter-are placed on the seven open- ings in the head of the dead; Caland, Todtengebrāuche, p.
 47; JGS. ii.
 4; cf.

 7*